reside-ic/logs/README.md

 ./scripts/proxy
 ```

+This will need serious work later I suspect.

 ### Initial prep work

-This section needs to be done manually, and only needs doing after the elasticsearch volume has been removed.
+This section needed to be done manually, and would only need doing again after the elasticsearch volume has been removed or lost.

 First start up elastic search and wait for it to stabilise (this is a blocking command)